-Patient adherence
+Patient Adherence

 Evaluating a patient's potential adherence to medical recommendations and the prescribed regimen is crucial to the patient selection process.
 Factors that may complicate adherence, such as active substance use, depression, neurocognitive disorders, and lack of social support, should be adequately evaluated and addressed before initiating medications.
-Providers should incorporate strategies for measuring and supporting adherence within their clinics.
+Providers should incorporate strategies for measuring and supporting adherence within their clinics, including telephone and/or telemedicine visits for patient follow-up and mailing of medications.

-Table 2.
+Table 4.
 Considerations for Selecting Chronic HCV-Infected Patients for Treatment

-Liver Disease Category Considerations Evidence Grade No cirrhosis Inform patients of the availability of curative treatments and offer treatment in a time period that is clinically appropriate.
-B-III Compensated cirrhosis Treatment is recommended for appropriate patients with compensated cirrhosis.
-Refer to Table 16, "Diagnosis of Advanced Fibrosis and Compensated Cirrhosis," for guidance on diagnosis of cirrhosis.
-A-I Decompensated cirrhosis, defined by one of the following: CTP score ≥7, ascites, hepatic encephalopathy, variceal bleeding or jaundice Treatments are available for appropriate patients with decompensated cirrhosis.
+Liver Disease Category Considerations Evidence No cirrhosis Inform patients of the availability of curative treatments and offer treatment in a time period that is clinically appropriate.
+A-I Compensated cirrhosis Treatment is recommended for appropriate patients with compensated cirrhosis.
+Refer to Table 16.
+Diagnosis of Advanced Fibrosis and Compensated Cirrhosis ," for guidance on diagnosis of cirrhosis.
+A-I Decompensated cirrhosis, defined by one of the following: CTP score ≥7, ascites, hepatic encephalopathy, variceal bleeding or jaundice Decompensated cirrhosis, defined by one of the following: CTP score ≥7, ascites, hepatic encephalopathy, variceal bleeding or Treatments are available for appropriate patients with decompensated cirrhosis.
 Consult a specialist with experience in management of HCV.
-A-II Hepatocellular carcinoma (HCC) Consider treatment for patients with controlled HCC (based on consultation with the gastroenterologist or oncologist), including selected patients on the liver transplant list.
-A-II Post-transplant recipients Effective treatments are available for patients who have HCV after liver transplantation.
+Hepatocellular carcinoma (HCC) Consider treatment for patients with controlled HCC (based on consultation with the managing specialists), including selected patients on the liver transplant list.
+A-II Post-transplant recipients Effective treatments are available for patients who have HCV after liver transplantation, including in HCV-infected liver donors to non-HCV-infected recipients.
 Because of the potential for drug interactions between DAA agents and immunosuppressive agents, consultation with a specialist who has experience in the management of liver transplantation and HCV is highly recommended.
-A-II

-Liver Disease Category Considerations Evidence Grade Serious extra-hepatic manifestations of HCV Patients with serious extra-hepatic manifestations of HCV, such as leukocytoclastic vasculitis, membranoproliferative glomerulonephritis, or symptomatic cryoglobulinemia should receive treatment as soon as possible.
+A-II Serious extra-hepatic manifestations of HCV Patients with serious extra-hepatic manifestations of HCV, such as leukocytoclastic vasculitis, membranoproliferative glomerulonephritis, or symptomatic cryoglobulinemia should receive treatment as soon as possible.
 Consult a specialist with experience in management of HCV.
-A-III HIV/HCV coinfection Treatment is recommended for appropriate patients with HIV/HCV coinfection because of the risk of rapid progression of liver disease.
+A-III HCV coinfection with HIV and/or HBV Treatment is recommended for appropriate patients with HIV/HCV coinfection because of the risk of rapid progression of liver disease.
 Consult a specialist with experience in treating HIV prior to starting HCV treatment as some DAA agents interact with HIV antiviral regimens.
 A-I